-- 141. On November 2, 2020, there continued to be two PHOs a General PHO and another for the Capital Region. - 142.
-In both PHOs, Order 1 limited gatherings to 5 people including private gatherings.
-Both PHOs also permitted gatherings in separate areas with no more than 5 people in each area, but the allowable cap on usual capacity was different: - a.
-For the General PHO, it continued to be 30% of usual capacity. - b.
-For the Capital Region PHO, it was 15% of usual capacity. - 143.
-At this point, both PHOs no longer had the exception for motor vehicle gatherings.
+141. On November 2, 2020, there continued to be two PHOs - a General PHO and another for the Capital Region.

+142. In both PHOs, Order 1 limited gatherings to 5 people including private gatherings.
+Both PHOs also permitted gatherings in separate areas with no more than 5 people in each area, but the allowable cap on usual capacity was different:

-- 144. For religious services (Order 19), neither PHO continued the option of holding services in multiple separate areas.
-Instead, the provisions were as follows: - a.
+a.
+For the General PHO, it continued to be 30% of usual capacity.

+b.
+For the Capital Region PHO, it was 15% of usual capacity.

+143. At this point, both PHOs no longer had the exception for motor vehicle gatherings.

+- a.
 The General PHO set a maximum capacity of 250 persons or 20% of usual capacity, whichever is lower, with distancing measures. - b.
-The Capital Region PHO set a maximum capacity of 100 persons or 15% of usual capacity, whichever is lower, with distancing measures. - 145.
-Both PHOs also mandated the use of masks for indoor public places. - 146.
-On November 9, 2020, the Capital Region PHO was expanded to also include the Southern Health Region which incorporates the southcentral and southeastern area of the province.
+The Capital Region PHO set a maximum capacity of 100 persons or 15% of usual capacity, whichever is lower, with distancing measures.

+145. Both PHOs also mandated the use of masks for indoor public places.

+146. On November 9, 2020, the Capital Region PHO was expanded to also include the Southern Health Region - which incorporates the southcentral and southeastern area of the province.
 This reflected worsening circumstances in those regions.